-To modify a claim that was originally submitted on paper or via EDI submission and paid or denied, providers must submit a corrected claim either via paper or 837 submission.
-If the corrected claim requires the inclusion of additional information, invoice, prescription, etc. the submission must be manual.
+To modify a claim that was originally submitted on paper or via EDI submission and paid or denied, providers must submit a corrected claim via either paper or 837 submission.
+If the corrected claim requires the inclusion of additional information, invoice, prescription, etc., the submission must be manual.

-How to submit a Paper Corrected Claim
+How to Submit a Paper Corrected Claim

-A provider may submit a corrected paper claim to modify a claim that was previously submitted and paid or denied (e.g. changing units, dates of service, bill type etc.).
+A provider may submit a corrected paper claim to modify a claim that was previously submitted and paid or denied (e.g., changing units, dates of service, bill type, etc.).

-A Request for Claim Review Form must accompany each paper corrected claim; click here for the Request for Claim Review Form.
-For detailed instructions for completing both the CMS HCFA 1500 and UB04 claims forms click here to download the instructions.
+A Request for Claim Review form must accompany each paper corrected claim; click here for the Request for Claim Review form.
+For detailed instructions for completing both the CMS HCFA 1500 and UB04 claims forms, click here to dow nload the instructions.

-Paper Corrected claim must include:
+Paper Corrected Claim Must Include:

-- 1. Completed Request for Claim Review Form
+- Completed Request for Claim Review form

-- The original claim number
+- o The original claim number

-- o An indication of the item(s) needing correction
+- An indication of the item(s) needing correction

-- 2. A CMS HCFA 1500 or UB04 paper claim form with the corrections
+- o A CMS HCFA 1500 or UB04 paper claim form with the corrections

 - No handwritten changes

-- o No correction fluid on form
+- \circ No correction fluid on form

-- 3. Any required supporting documentation
+- Any required supporting documentation